 To launch your career in data analysis, there are several skills to master and data analysis tools to leverage.

 ProgrammingThe most common languages used in data analyst roles are R and Python.
-These languages can be broken down into two categories: statistical and scripting, based on whether compilation must occur before running.
-Other useful languages include Java, SAS, MATLAB, SQL, Tensorflow, Scala, and Julia.
+These languages can be broken down into two categories — statistical and scripting, based on whether compilation must occur before running.

 MathData analyst jobs require basic math skills, specifically in statistics.
 While it’s better to use a powerful scripting language like R for huge datasets, the statistical capabilities of Microsoft Excel can handle smaller ones.